 - Corn on the Cob - It's one of the only truly seasonal ingredients left!
 You can get almost any ingredient year round at the grocery store these days, but not summer sweet corn!
 Try to buy it local, from the back of a truck or a farm stand is best!

-- Butter and Salt - Summer corn is often so sweet and flavorful, you can eat it straight from the grill!
+- Butter and Salt - Summer blackened corn is often so sweet and flavorful, you can eat it straight from the grill!
 We like to slather it with a bit of butter and salt before eating.

 Instructions

-This is the easiest way to cook corn!
-Just remove the husk and silk and cook on an outdoor grill over high heat.
+Cook over high heat.
 As it starts to slightly blacken, turn it with tongs until all sides are evenly charred, about 10 minutes.
 Other food can be cooked at the same time!

 What to Serve with Charred Corn on the Cob

-Side Dish - Charred corn makes the perfect easy side dish for any grilled dinner!
-Serve it with burgers, brats, hotdogs or Italian sausages, grilled chicken or ribs!
-Round out the meal with these other favorite grilling side dishes:
+Side Dish - Charred sweet corn makes the perfect easy side dish for any grilled dinner!
+Serve it with burgers, brats, hotdogs or Grilled Split Italian Sausages, grilled chicken or Honey Mustard Dry Rub Ribs!

 Salad Topping - Slice the blackened corn off the cob and add it to salads like this Chopped Dinner Salad with Roasted Potatoes.
 This is also a great way to use up leftover corn, it can be added cold to any summer salad.

-Store leftover corn in an airtight container in the fridge for up to 3 days.
+- Store leftover corn in an airtight container in the fridge for up to 3 days.
 You can reheat it in the microwave, or slice if off the cob and use it cold in salads or as a topping for tacos!

 More Essential Recipes for Summer!